-- 11 have an advised harvestable surplus as they are exceeding their CL. - 4 rivers below their CL are advised to be opened on a catch and release-only basis as they have a high probability of achieving at least 65% of their CL or exceed the catchment-wide electro-fishing minimum mean fry threshold (≥17 fry). - In addition, 1 river is advised for closure as it is failing to meet 65% of its CL and is below the catchment-wide electro-fishing mean fry threshold (≥17 fry).
+- 8 have an advised harvestable surplus as they are exceeding their CL. - 5 rivers below their CL are advised to be opened on a catch and release-only basis as they have a high probability of achieving at least 65% of their CL or exceed the catchment-wide electro-fishing minimum mean fry threshold (≥17 fry). - In addition, 3 rivers are advised for closure as they are failing to meet 65% of its CL and are below the catchment-wide electro-fishing mean fry threshold (≥17 fry).

-There are currently 40 rivers or river tributaries of the 144 salmon rivers assessed in Special Areas of Conservation (SACs) where salmon have a qualifying interest under the EU Habitats Directive.
-Of these, only 22 are above their CL.
+There are currently 40 rivers or river tributaries of the 144 salmon designated rivers in Special Areas of Conservation (SACs) where salmon have a qualifying interest under the EU Habitats Directive.
+Of these, only 19 are fully above their CL.